CyberFlameGO/svnpython/Doc/library/dis.rst

    address to jump to (which should be a ``FOR_ITER`` instruction).

+.. opcode:: SET_ADD (i)

+   Calls ``set.add(TOS1[-i], TOS)``.
+Used to implement set comprehensions.

 .. opcode:: LIST_APPEND (i)

    Calls ``list.append(TOS[-i], TOS)``.
 Used to implement list comprehensions.

+.. opcode:: MAP_ADD (i)

+   Calls ``dict.setitem(TOS1[-i], TOS, TOS1)``.
+Used to implement dict comprehensions.

-   While the appended value is popped off, the list object remains on the stack so that it is available for further iterations of the loop.
+For all of the SET_ADD, LIST_APPEND and MAP_ADD instructions, while the added value or key/value pair is popped off, the container object remains on the stack so that it is available for further iterations of the loop.

 .. opcode:: LOAD_LOCALS ()